sheharbano/BotFlex-with-correlation-framework/README.txt

 How to get going:
 ====================================================

-1) This works for bro version 2.1-265.
-I have included that version of bro here, with BotFlex and Correlation framework in: bro/scripts/site/
+1) This works for bro version 2.1-265 (I have included a zipped copy of which here).
+All you have to do is to unzip bro, and add BotFlex (provided here) and Correlation framework (can be found in my repos) in: bro/scripts/site/

-2) For live analysis: bro -i <interface> bro/scripts/site/botflex/detection/correlation/correlation.bro trace file:  bro -r <trace.pcap> bro/scripts/site/botflex/detection/correlation/correlation.bro
+2) Then, for live analysis: bro -i <interface> bro/scripts/site/botflex/detection/correlation/correlation.bro trace file:  bro -r <trace.pcap> bro/scripts/site/botflex/detection/correlation/correlation.bro

 Note: There are more correlation files with different rules in bro/scripts/site/botflex/detection/correlation/sample